Updated May 2021

 What Employers and W-2 Employees Need to Know About the Limited Time Exemption Option

-Planning to apply for a LTC payroll tax exemption?
+Planning to apply for an exemption from WA Cares LTC payroll tax?

 A payroll tax exemption application requires a qualifying LTC policy that was issued and in-force